 PSYC200Research Practicum in Psychology Practicums are intended to provide opportunities for Psychology majors to become involved in ongoing research projects with faculty, either with the same faculty member for a number of quarters or with different faculty in different quarters.
 A minimum of 50 hours of work is expected for each quarter.
 The practicum may be repeated up to 5 times, to earn one full unit toward graduation and the Psychology major or minor.
 Students who are interested in enrolling should approach an individual faculty member in the Psychology department to ask about opportunities.

 PSYC210Developmental Psychology The study of development from birth through early adolescence, examining concepts, theories, and research findings related to topics such as motor, perceptual, linguistic, artistic, cognitive, and identity development.
-Prerequisite: PSYC-101 Open to sophomores, juniors, and seniors
+Prerequisite: Must have taken PSYC-101

 PSYC211Adolescent Development Research and theory regarding development between puberty and emerging adulthood including physical, cognitive, social, emotional, and personality development.
 Contexts of adolescence within the family and within the peer group including sexuality, dating and romantic relationships.
-Perspectives regarding gender and moral development.Prerequisite: PSYC-101; Sophomores only
+Perspectives regarding gender and moral development.Prerequisite: Must have taken PSYC-101; Sophomores only

 PSYC220Health Psychology This course is designed to provide students with a comprehensive foundation in health psychology including the theories, concepts, methods and application of health psychology.
 The course will examine the interrelationship between health, illness, cognition, behavior and emotion.
 Emphasis will be placed on (1) the sociocultural factors that positively and negatively impact both physical and mental health (2) the biopsychosocial model of health (3) the biological pathways of stress and moderation of the stress response (4) the mind-body connection (5) Critical analysis of contemporary research that considers the relationship between mental health and chronic illness and disease (6) the relationship between adverse childhood experiences and health (7) the role of oppression in health outcomes.Prerequisite: Take PSYC-101

-PSYC225Sensation and Perception This course will focus on the way sensory information from the world is transmitted to the brain and how the brain uses experience and context to create our perceptions of the world.Prerequisite: Must have taken PSYC-101 and one other PSYC course.
+PSYC225Sensation and Perception This course will focus on the way sensory information from the world is transmitted to the brain and how the brain uses experience and context to create our perceptions of the world.Prerequisite: Must have taken PSYC-101.

 PSYC226Physiological Psychology An exploration of the neurochemical and neurological bases of behaviors/experiences such as pain, feeding, sex, learning, memory, and emotion.
 Prerequisite: PSYC-101